Available 24h

 Description

-Portrait of a lady from the Flemish school painted with oil paints on a rectangular cardboard with an oval, gilded layer of cardboard.
+A portrait of a lady from the Flemish school painted with oil paints on a rectangular cardboard with an oval, gold-layered cardboard backing.
 It depicts a mature woman dressed in a black dress, a lace cap, and ribbons tied around her neck.
-The portrait is unsigned, but originates from the Netherlands and is dated to the second half of the 19th century.
-It is presented in a gilded wooden frame and glass pastiglia.
+The portrait is unsigned, but it originates from the Netherlands and is dated to the second half of the 19th century.
+It is presented in a gilded wooden frame and glass pastiglia embellishments.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that have a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but we can distinguish a few of the most important ones.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV style.
-The next is Baroque, whose name derives from the Portuguese ‘barocco’ – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-It featured brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style also left a significant mark.
+Flourishing in the 15th and 16th centuries, it greatly influenced furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly defined chest furniture.
+Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French craftsmen.
+Lion paws and eagle heads are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as the market is filled with many forgeries.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The key to stylish antique furniture is originality.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and accurate description with photographs.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details